 For drummers, this usually means, we will change the feels and tempos we play.
 For example, a song that is usually played in 3/4, can be easily changed and interpreted in a 4/4 time signature.
 If that song was traditionally performed as a Jazz Swing Waltz, it might then change to a 4/4 Bossa Nova.

-This kind of on-the-gig arrangement happens all the time on gigs.
+This kind of on-the-gig arrangement happens all the time on a typical Jazz drumming job.
 It’s something you definitely need to be prepared for.

 Jazz drumming feels